tiwsemawtx campus Powell River

 Dr. Patrik is co-founder of five deeptech companies.
 He was Professor at Imperial College London (a global top 10 University) and received the European Research Council fellowship.
 He has published more than 60 peer-reviewed papers and taught entrepreneurship to undergraduates, postgraduates, and academics.

-In qathet, Patrik operates a consulting business helping clients (from individual startups to the European Commission) solve Research and Development (R&D) challenges and evaluate investment opportunities.
-He also mentors for the University of British Columbia (UBC) venture-founder program.
+In qathet, Patrik operates a consulting business helping clients ranging from individual startups to the European Commission solve Research and Development (R&D) challenges and evaluate investment opportunities.
+He also mentors for several national and international organizations.

 Location: on-campus